AlmostGen/Prime-Number-Guessing-Game/README.md

 # Guess the Number

 A simple web-based game where you need to guess a prime number between 2 and 97.
-Are you up for the challenge?

 ## How to Set Up and Play